atulmittalg/TennisKata/readme.md

 2. If you have 40 and you win the ball you win the game, however there are special rules.

-3. If both have 40 the players are deuce. a.
-If the game is in deuce, the winner of a ball will have advantage and game ball. b.
-If the player with advantage wins the ball he wins the game c.
-If the player without advantage wins they are back at deuce.
+3. If both have 40 the players are deuce.
+    1. If the game is in deuce, the winner of a ball will have advantage and game ball.
+    2. If the player with advantage wins the ball he wins the game
+    3. If the player without advantage wins they are back at deuce.

+##### Assumptions

+1. All input scores entered are valid.
+2. Will not check for correct number of points.

+##### Test Cases Covered

+1. Setting score to Love All at the start of the game.
+2. Setting score to Fifteen, Love when player 1 scores 1 point.
+3. Setting score to Fifteen All when player 1 and 2 score 1 point.
+4. Setting score to Thirty, Love when player 1 scores 2 points.
+5. Setting score to Thirty All when player 1 and 2 score 2 points.
+6. Setting score to Forty, Love when player 1 scores 3 points.
+7. Setting score to Deuce when both players score 3 points.

+## System Requirements
+1. Java 1.6 or higher.
+2. Maven - For Dependency Management (JUnit Dependency Added).
+3. Intellij (or) any IDE supporting JAVA.